beemarsh/cpp_dsa/Bit Manipulation/README.md

 **Note:** It is different from **&&** logical operator which returns either `1` or `0`. `&` operator performs bitwise operation on each bits.

 - ### Bitwise OR operator (|)

+	The `|` Operator takes two equivalent length bit designs as boundaries; if the two bits in the looked-at position are 0, the next bit is zero.
+If not, it is 1.